 Another factor is heat generation.
 Mothers need to control the amount of heat surrounding their baby, and in warm climates, a weighted blanket can trap heat, causing overheating, which can be fatal for infants if left unchecked.

-While a Thula Tula blanket cannot be classed exclusively as weighted blankets, the Basotho blanket is a heavier style blanket with a very thick weave and is good option if you are looking for a an in-between weight for your weighted blanket.
+The Basotho blanket is a heavier style blanket with a very thick weave and is good option if you are looking for an in-between weight for your weighted blanket.

 Weighted blankets are considered a medical device and can be freely used at all times of the day.
 Snuggling up on a couch under a weighted blanket for a few hours does wonder for your mood.